 “I will be forever thankful for this special place and for the people who convinced me to give my daughter this wonderful year.
 I am so grateful that she will still have access to everyone involved; because of Camp Gan and Hebrew School she does not have to say goodbye to this special community of teachers and children.”

-Curriculum plans incorporate each of the subject areas: language arts, math, science, social studies, art, music, and movement.
-The activities also engage multiple styles of learning: visual, aural, verbal, social, solitary, logical, and physical.
+Curriculum plans incorporate each subject area: language arts, math, science, social studies, art, music, and movement.
+The activities also engage multiple learning styles: visual, aural, verbal, social, solitary, logical, and physical.
 Teachers also consider each domain of child development when creating classroom plans – cognitive, social, emotional, physical, spiritual, and creative.

 Preschool Monthly Themes